On the Signature of a Path in an Operator Algebra: Algebraic structure on levelled forests

 We introduce inverse operations to splitting.
-The first one takes every trees in the respresentation of a levelled forest as a sparse quasi-binary forest and glue all together the trees of that forest along their external paths of edges.
-In terms of split permutaton, this operation correspond to the projection,
+The first one takes every tree in the representation of a levelled forest as a sparse quasi-binary forest and glues all together the trees of that forest along their external paths of edges.
+In terms of split permutation, this operation corresponds to the projection,

-We will also need local gluing operation gluing two consecutive trees in the represention of a levelled tree as a sparse quasi-binary tree, one again those operations are most effectively written in terms of split permutation.
+We will also need a local operation gluing two consecutive trees in the representation of a levelled tree as a sparse quasi-binary tree, once again those operations are most effectively written in terms of split permutation.
 We set for any $f=(\sigma,c)\in \lpbf$ and $1 \leq i \leq {\sf nt}(f)-1$ [1]{{|\!|_{\raisebox{-1mm}{\scalebox{0.8}{$#1$}}}}}